 Both companies face similar issues, with fashion and homeware sales declining as food sales rise.
 Consequently, they’re looking to reduce non-food investments and redeploy on the food business.

-Some high street retailers have managed to optimize their store footprint, combining shop floor space with partitioned areas for stock prep and click and collect order management.
-By adapting to changing customer behaviour, these retailers have been able to claw their way back.
+Some high street retailers have managed to optimize their store footprint, combining shop floor space with partitioned areas for stock prep and click-and-collect order management.
+By adapting to changing customer behavior, these retailers have been able to claw their way back.

 British supermarket Tesco set the standard for operational changes during the first lockdown.
 Using data on rising customer demand and capacity to meet it, the company changed store opening hours and quickly added 47,000 more staff to enable more online orders to be picked overnight.
 Subsequently, it was able to increase home delivery slots to a massive 1.2 million a week almost overnight.